Best graduate bank accounts 2024

 Here's how to find the best graduate bank account for you:

-1. Switch bank accounts
+Switch bank accounts

 When it comes to banks, loyalty rarely pays off.

-Staying with the same bank for a long time generally doesn't come with any extra perks.
+Staying with the same bank for a long time generally doesn't come with extra perks.
 These are usually reserved for new customers who enjoy introductory rates as an incentive for switching.

-And thanks to the Current Account Switch Service, switching to the best graduate bank account has never been easier.
-Behind the scenes, all of your incomings and outgoings will be switched from one bank to another, meaning you don't have to handle any of that stuff (like updating Direct Debits) yourself.
+Behind the scenes, all your incomings and outgoings will be switched from one bank to another.
+This means you don't have to handle any of that stuff (like updating Direct Debits) yourself.

-We'd recommend regularly reviewing your bank account terms and rates, shopping around and switching to a better deal when possible.
-Switching your current account shouldn't affect your credit rating, so there's no reason not to do it.
+Switching your current account shouldn't affect your credit rating.
 Just follow our simple steps on how to switch bank accounts.

 Can you switch to a graduate bank account after graduating?